OpsMx/sample-pipelines/README.md

       "type": "docker"
     }]
  ```
+ #### AWS Integration
+  1. AWS Integration is required for aws-deploy pipeline execution.
+  2. Follow the steps given in this link---- https://www.opsmx.com/blog/deploying-to-aws-ec2-using-spinnaker/
+        1. Setting up IAM Roles for Spinnaker pipeline Deployment
+        2. AWS Integration via Halyard in spinnaker
+        3. To configure Subnets and create Security Groups for Firewall Control in Spinnaker.
+        4. Creating a Load Balancer in Spinnaker.
+  3. After completing the above steps,need to configure some changes in pipeline as shown below:

+  #### Kayenta Canary analysis pipeline
+   1. This pipeline shows the

  ### Script Usage
 1. Pre-requisite:
      1. spinCLI has to installed and configured.
 Link to set it up -- https://spinnaker.io/setup/spin/